-Cervical screening on a self-collected vaginal sample needs to be ordered and overseen by a healthcare professional, but collection of the sample can occur in any setting that the healthcare professional ordering the test believes is appropriate, including in the context of a telehealth consultation.
-The healthcare professional is not required to observe the patient collecting their sample unless this is the patient's preference.
-Patients attending an in-person consultation should be encouraged to collect a sample while they are still at the clinic, as sample collection is considered more likely in this context.
+However, with the aim to maximise participation in cervical screening, collection of the sample can occur in any setting that the healthcare professional ordering the test believes is appropriate, including in the context of a telehealth consultation.
 The healthcare professional should facilitate access to screening, and the pathology laboratory should deliver the results to the requesting healthcare professional who will be responsible for informing patients of their results and any required follow-up.
 Within these constraints, healthcare professionals and laboratories have flexibility to develop models of screening that best meet the needs of their communities.

-Only doctors and nurses practitioners can sign the pathology request for tests under current MBS rules.
+Only doctors and nurse practitioners can sign the pathology request for tests under current MBS rules.